Skip to main content

 What is the difference between bone marrow cells and adipose cells?

-Adipose cells have the ability to be stored.
+Adipose cells can be stored.
 Any cells that are not used at the time of the initial treatment can be stored at the laboratory in California.
-This lab also has the ability to “grow” more cells as we need them so we do not have to obtain another sample.
+This lab also can “grow” more cells as we need them so we do not have to obtain another sample.
 We simply call the lab and they will process the sample and let us know when it is ready for use.
-Bone marrow cells, on the other hand, are a single use product and if further treatments are needed we have to obtain another sample.
+Bone marrow cells, on the other hand, are a single-use product and if further treatments are needed we have to obtain another sample.

 How can I obtain more information?

-See some recent articles a recent peer reviewed article on stem cell therapy
+See some recent articles and a recent peer reviewed article on stem cell therapy.